Radial Transport in High-Redshift Disk Galaxies Dominated by Inflowing Streams: Comparison with Observations

 We note that the VELA galaxies tend to have lower gas fractions than the observed galaxies.
 Given the generally increasing trend in the disk-averaged radial inflow levels with increasing gas fraction, this could qualitatively explain why the simulated median disk-averaged radial velocities are typically much lower than the observed values.
 However, the simulated sample does include a few gas-rich galaxies, with $f>0.35$ in $13 \%$ of the cases.
 The trend of disk-averaged radial velocity with gas fraction turns out to be rather weak, such that the disk-averaged radial velocities in these gas-rich galaxies barely reproduce the observed values, and it is much easier to explain the observations if assumed to be originating from freshly incoming streams.

 We thus conclude that the inflow velocities within the streams in the simulated disks may explain the radial velocities deduced from the observations if the observed signal is dominated by recently accreted streams and is characteristic of their (mass-weighted) average radial motions.
-A more robust comparison in the ``observational plane" is yet to be performed, where mock observations of the simulated disks are analyzed the same way as the observed galaxies.
-Apart from accretion along cold streams, gas transport along a bar may be another way to achieve large radial motions (Pastras et al. in preparation).
+A more robust comparison is yet to be performed, where observationally-realistic H$\alpha$ mocks of the simulated VELA disks are analyzed the same way as the observed galaxies using {\it DYSMAL}.
+Apart from accretion along cold streams, gas transport along a bar may be another way to achieve large radial motions \citep[][]{pastras25}.
 However, only one of the nine galaxies in the \citet{genzel23} sample shows strong evidence for the presence of a bar, and it is unclear whether bar-driven transport is also important for the rest of the sample.